Home > Resources > Recover deleted photos on iPad

 • Choose a backup with a date earlier than you lost your iPad photos.

-• Hit the Scan button.
+• Hit Scan button.
 All data files in that iTunes backup will appear by category on the left.

 FAQs on iPad photo recovery

-If your photos or videos are missing, make sure the Hidden album is enabled so you can view it and recover any pictures you want to unhide.
-If your iPad photos disappeared after an iPadOS update, try troubleshooting it by restarting your device or updating to the latest OS version.
+• If some photos or videos are missing, make sure the Hidden album is enabled so you can view and recover any pictures you want to unhide.

 Related Articles